Eva Longoria Clarifies Her Remarks About Black Women Voters

-After days of agonizing over the fate of the country, former Vice President Joe Biden was officially elected to become the next President of the United States.
-The win was cinched by a (blue) wave of votes from states like Nevada, Pennsylvania, Michigan, and Georgia, where efforts led by Black women overwhelmingly led to Democrats swinging the pendulum to the left — so why did Eva Longoria try to change the narrative?
+After days of uncertainty following the election, former Vice President Joe Biden was officially elected as the 46th President of the United States.
+The win was cinched by a (blue) wave of votes from states like Nevada, Pennsylvania, Michigan, and Georgia, where efforts led by Black women overwhelmingly led to Biden's victory.
+So why did Eva Longoria try to change the narrative?

 During an appearance on MSNBC, the actress discussed the massive impact of voter registration and voter turnout in the 2020 election.
 Host Ari Melber asked Longoria about the impact that she felt Latinx voters had on the outcome.
 Rather than simply answering the question, Longoria brought Black women into it, and not in a good way.